Healthy Reads Blog | PartnerMD

 6. Schedule a “fit” appointment.

-Before committing, meet the doctor.
+Before making a final decision, meet the doctor.

-• What’s your approach to preventive care?
+• What is your approach to preventive care?

 7. Transfer your medical records efficiently.